thebaldgeek/thebaldgeek.github.io/radiosonde.md

 The section 'Uploader Antenna Description' will be what shows up on your station on sondehub website, so make it friendly and helpful.

 Thats the critical sections that need to be tweaked.
-I find the email notifications helpful and enjoy them, note you should use a throw away or 'computer only' email address here, not your main one and you should be using two factor authentication with application specific passwords in this section.
+I find the email notifications helpful and enjoy them, note you should use a throw away or 'computer only' email address here, not your main one and you should be using two factor authentication with an application specific password in this section.
 Lots of docs on the Internet on how to set that up.
 (If I get time I will show how I use Telegram via Node-RED for my launch notifications).

 ## Single SDR Operation